YashKumarVerma/simple-rbs/README.md

 To launch a basic container with open ports, run - `docker run -d --name some-redis -p 6379:6379 redis`.
 Do the same with monngodb instance, and make sure to change the configs in `config/default.yml` to ensure that the connection strings are still valid.

 ## Seeding Data
+@todo
-Since the application has database and cache implement, it is vital that to demo it, there is sufficient data on the system.
+>Since the application has database and cache implement, it is vital that to demo it, there is sufficient data on the system.
 Refer to whatever method you are using for mongodb, and import the `db.dump.json` file.
 I'll recommend the Azure extension on VSCode which allows linking local databases too.
 Everything stays in VSCode.

 ## Loggin In